 Alumni Career Chats are informal, small-group, discussion-based sessions.
-Current students and/or recent graduates can join an alumnus to hear their career story, unpack and reflect on experiences and challenges, and ask questions about career exploration and planning.
-We use a flexible structure where participants lead the conversation with their questions.
+Current students and recent graduates can join an alumnus to hear their career story, reflect on their experiences and challenges, and ask questions about career exploration and planning.
+It’s all about storytelling and you.

 Open to all current students and recent alumni (up to 2 years after graduation)

 How The Program Works